1st Blofield & Brundall Scout Group

 Scouts meet on a Thursday evening.

-From May to September they move to our Water Base within Brundall Bay Marina from 18:00 to 21:00.
-Our meeting point is here and our waterbase is here
+During the warmer months they move to our Water Base within Brundall Bay Marina from 18:00 to 21:00.

 Introduction to Scouts